nsacyber/Hardware-and-Firmware-Security-Guidance/secureboot/Linux.md

 	- 1.6.
 Trust a Hash via DB or MOK
 	- 1.7.
 Distrust a Certificate via DBX or MOKX
 	- 1.8.
 Distrust a Hash via DBX or MOKX
+	- 1.9.
+Interact with Command Prompt or Terminal
+	- 1.10.
+Interact with UEFI Configuration
+	- 1.11.
+Interact with KeyTool
 - 2\.
 Scripts and Commands
 	- 2.1.
 Create Certificates and Keys
 	- 2.2.
 Convert from PEM to DER